 Students who have been denied an appeal after failing two courses and being dismissed from the nursing program may not appeal to the program for a minimum of 18 months.
-After this time has elapsed, students wishing to appeal to return to the nursing program will need to fill out the appeal
+After this time has elapsed, students wishing to appeal to return to the nursing program will need to fill out the appeal paperwork and meet with the program counselor.
+If the appeal is granted, the student will be subject to all nursing polices found in the Nursing Program Handbook at the time of returning to the core nursing program.

 The student would be required to complete mandatory academic coaching for the entire semester in Pharmacology, Health Alterations, and/or CHA 1 if they were unsuccessful in these classes previously.
-The student entering term 1 would have to take a CNA refresher course.
+The student entering term 1 would have to take a Nursing Assistant Refresher course.
 The student starting over in term 3 would have to take 2 one-credit Bridge Courses (Bridge Skills and Bridge Clinical) in summer before starting fall classes.

 Upon readmission, the student will have one attempt for all remaining program courses in that term.
-If the student passes term 1 and term 2 on the first attempt, then the student progresses into term 3 & 4.
-The policy in the handbook applies allowing for 1 failure/withdraw only in term 3 & 4.
+If the student passes term 1 and term 2 on the first attempt, then the student progresses into term 3 and 4.
+The policy in the handbook applies allowing for one failure/withdraw only in term 3 and 4.
 If a second failure/withdraw occurs, the student would be dismissed from the program without the ability to appeal.